Siege of Medvėgalis: Campaign

 According to Jean d'Outremeuse, the vanguard of the Teutonic army first raided and appropriated livestock of Gelindėnai Hillfort in the present-day Plungė District Municipality perhaps in an attempt to provoke a pitched battle.
 Lithuanians, led by Margiris, pursued the robbers and engaged in a battle.
 However, the main forces soon joined the Teutonic vanguard, and the Lithuanians faced a slaughter.
 Recognizing King John, who had a reputation for participating in tournaments, Margiris challenged him to a face-to-face duel.
 King John agreed, and they met the next morning.
 However, Margiris' men attempted to interfere, which was strictly against the rules of chivalry.
-Margiris surrendered to John and promised to pay a ransom, which was paid with coins stolen during the 1326 raid into Brandenburg.
+Margiris then willingly surrendered himself for a ransom, which was paid with coins stolen during the 1326 raid into Brandenburg.

 On 1 February, the Teutonic army surrounded Medvėgalis.
 After the wooden fortress caught fire, Medvėgalis was captured, and defenders were taken captive.
 Chronicler Wigand of Marburg mentioned that the Grand Master Werner von Orseln wanted to kill them all or at least resettle them in Prussia.
-Still, King John insisted that the captives be baptized and allowed to remain in Medvėgalis.
+King John was instead convinced by the defenders that if they accepted his faith, he would allow them to remain in Medvėgalis.
 About 6,000 Lithuanian men, women, and children were baptized in the Roman Catholic rite.
 According to Machaut, the Teutons also captured four other fortresses – Šiauduva (location is debated), Gediminas Castle (located in Kvėdarna), Gegužė, and Aukaimis (Xedeytain, Gedemine, Geguse, Aukaham).

 Aftermath

-At the same time King Władysław I of Poland, who was allied with Grand Duke of Lithuania Gediminas, took advantage of the fact that the main Teutonic force was in Lithuania and attacked Chełmno Land (Kulmerland).
+At the same time King Władysław I of Poland, who was allied with the Grand Duke of Lithuania Gediminas, took advantage of the fact that the main Teutonic force was in Lithuania and attacked Chełmno Land (Kulmerland).
 Plans for a further military campaign in Samogitia were scrapped and the Teutonic army returned home to deal with the war with Poland.
 The entire campaign in Lithuania lasted a little more than a week.
-Once the main army left, the Lithuanians rebelled, retook their fortress, and returned to their pagan beliefs.
+Once the main army left, the Lithuanians easily defeated the small garrison left to hold the fortress and resumed practicing their pagan beliefs.
 King John returned to Prussia to crusade against Lithuania twice, in 1337 and 1345.

-The siege was fictionalized by Lithuanian writer Antanas Vienuolis in 1956.
+The siege was fictionalized by the Lithuanian writer Antanas Vienuolis in 1956.